seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 ## Engineering rehibilitation meeting
-We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be 1-2 research papers to back up our data.
+We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be 1-2 research papers/ newspaper articles to back up our data.
 Also the flowchart needs to be more detailed.
-He also said to explain our product mo
+He also said to explain each of our project more.

 ## Piano making
 Firstly, I watched this course called ["Learning C#"](https://www.linkedin.com/learning/learning-c-sharp-3/welcome?u=2122804) and learnt about the basics of C# and it is used to do scripting for making games

 Then, used this [tutorial](https://learn.unity.com/project/roll-a-ball) where I learnt the basics of unity and how it works.